-As a non-executive body, the influence of the audit committee depends not only on the effective performance of its role, but also on its engagement with the leadership team and those charged with governance.

-The committee should evaluate its impact and identify areas for improvement.

-- 40. In carrying out its business, the committee has commented on reports and questioned council officers and Cabinet members where necessary.
-In addition, questions and comments on draft reports are raised by the chair leading to appropriate changes in the final reports. - 41.
-The chair has also taken opportunities to invite feedback from council officers and from the external auditors on the work of the committee, and his work as chair. - 42.
+- 31. The CIPFA position statement sets out that: As a non-executive body, the influence of the audit committee depends not only on the effective performance of its role, but also on its engagement with the leadership team and those charged with governance.
+The committee should evaluate its impact and identify areas for improvement. - 32.
+In carrying out its business, the committee has commented on reports and questioned council officers and Cabinet members where necessary.
+In addition, questions and comments on draft reports are raised by the chair leading to appropriate changes in the final reports. - 33.
+The chair has also taken opportunities to invite feedback from council officers and from the external auditors on the work of the committee, and his work as chair. - 34.
 A formal process for assessing impact is not in place.
 Feedback from council officers and others is that the committee is engaging appropriately.
-Committee minutes identify key questions and concerns raised.
-At times, the committee has made formal resolutions such as to receive follow-up reports on audits which have been assessed as limited assurance or less. - 43.
-In the coming year, the committee will work toward co-opting an independent member with appropriate knowledge and experience. - 44.
-Work will also take place to ensure that appropriate training is in place for committee members. - 45.
-Work will also take place to identify ways in which the committee's impact may be formally assessed. - 46.
-The chair has discussed with the chief executive the possibility of observing consideration of risk management by senior officers from time to time.
+Committee minutes identify key questions and concerns raised. - 35.
+In the previous annual report, the desirability of the chair observing consideration of risk management by senior officers from time to time was identified.
+The chair observed the discussions of 21 November 2023 by the Corporate Management Team and reported as follows to the committee meeting of 11 December 2023: